 - Offering resilience-based workshops for staff to help normalise the process of speaking about wellbeing.

 - Teacher appraisal that is encouraging and that concentrates on the ‘praise’ aspect.
-Targets should be realistic and concentrate on raising standards of children.
+Targets should be realistic and concentrate on raising standards of children and young people.

 - Creating a sense of belonging to the school (e.g. through team development opportunities).

 - Making staff recognition and praise a part of your school’s culture – setting aside regular time slots in meetings to do this.

 - Is the workplace a positive environment for staff?
 Is there a dedicated space where they can go and take time out?
 Is it appealing and looked after?
 Are there any low cost ways to promote wellbeing and make staff feel valued (e.g. acknowledging good work, having fruit in the staffroom, bringing in treats to thank staff or for inset days)?